adaragunchi/100daysOfDSACoding/README.md

 	2.If you found that if left element in the right array is less than element in the left array then exchchnage

+     Insertion Sort :
+	 Take the each element from the right array and place it in proper position at that left array